 Also a drummer, Rosemore was a founding member of groundbreaking Hip-Hop bands Funk Family Kollective and Soul Remedy, and has toured Asia and Europe with Donald Harrison's Guardians of the Flame Mardi Gras Indians.
 His visual Art has been featured on Tumblr and in over a dozen feature film and TV shows.

 Mr. Rosemore's latest projects include his feature film directorial debut Different Worlds, a joint U.S. and Nigerian production.
 His upcoming producing projects include the gritty New Orleans thriller 3rd World co-written with C.L.Taylor, and Jason McNeeses's zombie thriller The Smiths.

-Rosemore says his ultimate goal is to "Significantly increase minority and female participation in all aspects of the Arts and Entertainment industries.”
+Also an educator, he has taught acting, screenwriitng and filmmaking for the last twenty five years in schools throughout Louisiana.
+Rosemore says his goal is to"Significantly increase minority and female participation in all aspects of the Arts and Entertainment industries.”